wendyverdonk93/docs/content/faq/getting-started/glossary.md

 A set of clearly defined rules and tools in order to allow specified communications from one software platform to another and back.
 You can find the MultiSafepay API at: https://docs.multisafepay.com/api/

 ### Customer
-An entity (individual or organization) that makes use of another entitiy's product or service offering.
+An entity (individual or organization) that makes use of another entity's product or service offering.
 In our terminology, a customer is the beneficiary of goods and services provided by merchants that use MultiSafepay's payment services.

 ### Issuer
 The company that provided the card.
 Usually this is the customer's bank.
 For many payment methods, the issuer guarantees the funding of the transaction.